wxpzmy/PyCourse/README.md

    Like Apache Maven's phase property, pycourse is also divied into four phase:

-   * launch : just download the all the url into db
+   * launch : just download the all the url into db.
-   * download : fetch the resources based on the url in db
+   * download : fetch the resources based on the url in db.
-   * dump : dump the resources from db into local file system
+   * dump : dump the resources from db into local file system.
    * cleanup: drop the table in db.

    With --action configuration, the whole process can be easily controlled and tuned.